MusicalPatterns/main/README.md

 `make ripple MSG="new wave"`

 Begins with the `cli` and working its way through the stack of intra-project dependencies up to the `lab`.
 Each stop it updates dependencies, commits, pushes, and publishes.
+Everything but deploying the app.

 `make setup`